18F/ux-guide/_pages/research/plan.md

 - What level of tool knowledge do participants need?
 - What level of domain knowledge do participants need?

-Regardless of how you arrive at them, review your recruitment criteria with your team.
+Review your recruitment criteria with your team.
 Make sure you’re planning to recruit the right people to help answer your research questions.

-### Recruitment for Demographic Diversity
+#### Recruitment for Demographic Diversity
 It’s important to consider the audience for whom you are designing products and services and to ensure those persons are represented and included as we conduct our research.
 There are a few strategies you can rely on to make sure your research participants are representative of the users you are designing for:

 - **Start recruitment early.** Developing your participant pool sooner rather than later and tapping into your agency partners resources to locate the appropriate participants for testing is recommended.
 It’s easiest to get access to people who already use a service but when your research goals involve learning from people who aren’t currently using an existing service they may be difficult to find.
 At 18F we are not typically allowed to compensate users for their time during testing, it can be more challenging to recruit portions of the population who have limited resources.